Supporting transition from Further Education to Higher Education

 - Advocacy between you and your tutors and course director

-- Signposting and referral to external support agencies
+- Signposting and referral to internal and external support agencies

-- Connection to UCC and CIT and opportunity to visit campus and lectures
+- Connection to UCC and MTU and opportunity to visit campus and lectures

 - Course shadowing opportunity in UCC